MiniZinc/libminizinc/en/solvers.rst

 Indicator Constraints
 ~~~~~~~~~~~~~~~~~~~~~

-Some solvers (IBM ILOG CPLEX, Gurobi) have indicator constrains with greater numerical stability than big-M decomposition.
+Some solvers (IBM ILOG CPLEX, Gurobi, SCIP) have indicator constrains with greater numerical stability than big-M decomposition.
 Moreover, they can be applied to decompose logical constraints on *unbounded variables*.
 Add command-line parameters ``-D fIndConstr=true -D fMIPdomains=false`` when flattening
 to use them.